Pat Garrett and Billy the Kid: Production

 The screenplay of Pat Garrett and Billy the Kid was written by Rudy Wurlitzer and was originally intended to be directed by Monte Hellman.
 The two had previously worked together on the acclaimed film Two-Lane Blacktop (1971).
 Sam Peckinpah became involved through actor James Coburn, who wanted to play the legendary sheriff Pat Garrett.

 Peckinpah believed that this was his chance to make a definitive statement on the Western genre and complete the revision that he had begun with Ride the High Country (1962) and The Wild Bunch (1969).
-Working with Wurlitzer, he rewrote the script in order to create a more cyclical narrative, and added a prologue and epilogue depicting Garrett's own assassination at the hands of the men who hired him to kill Billy the Kid.
+Working with Wurlitzer, he rewrote the script to create a more cyclical narrative, and added a prologue and epilogue depicting Garrett's own assassination at the hands of the men who hired him to kill Billy the Kid.
 In the original script, Pat Garrett and Billy the Kid never met onscreen until the film's conclusion, and Wurlitzer reportedly resented Peckinpah's reworking of the narrative.
 Wurlitzer and Peckinpah had a strained relationship, and Wurlitzer would later write a book highly unfavorable to Peckinpah.

 Peckinpah initially considered Bo Hopkins for the part of Billy, but he eventually cast country music star Kris Kristofferson as the outlaw.
 Kristofferson was 36 when the film was made, playing 21-year-old Billy.
-Kristofferson's band would play small roles, along with his wife Rita Coolidge.
+Kristofferson's band played small roles, along with his wife Rita Coolidge.
 Kristofferson also brought Bob Dylan into the film, initially hired to write the title song.
 Dylan eventually wrote the score and played the role of "Alias".
 Peckinpah had never heard of Dylan, but was reportedly moved by hearing him play the proposed title song and hired him immediately.
-Among the songs written by Dylan for the film was "Knockin' on Heaven's Door."
+Among the songs written by Dylan for the film was "Knockin' on Heaven's Door".